rust-lang/rust-by-example/examples/fail/input.md

-The `fail!` macro can be used to generate a *task* failure and start unwinding its stack.
+The `panic!` macro can be used to generate a *task* failure and start unwinding its stack.
 While unwinding, the runtime will take care of freeing all the resources *owned* by the task by calling the destructor of all its objects.

-Since we are dealing with programs with only one task, `fail!` will cause the program to report the failure message and exit.
+Since we are dealing with programs with only one task, `panic!` will cause the program to report the failure message and exit.

 {fail.play}

-Let's check that `fail!` doesn't leak memory.
+Let's check that `panic!` doesn't leak memory.

 ```
 $ rustc fail.rs && valgrind ./fail